eljefe213/PHP_zero_to_hero/readme.md

-This file is a documentation for the entire project
+this file will contain the entire documentation on the differents parts of the PHP Project